ogobrecht/ogobrecht.com/content/posts/2020/new-version-of-oracle-table-api-generator-available.md

 ## Support for Audit Columns

 Keeping the bulk processing in mind for performance reasons it is a bad idea to have triggers only to manage audit columns in a table.
-If you have your tables in an own schema and the business logic and the app can not directly write to the tables then it is easy to prevent triggers.
+If you have your tables in an own schema and the business logic and the app cannot directly write to the tables then it is easy to prevent triggers.
 Therefore the table APIs need to support that and hides the audit columns for insert or update operations.
 This is what our generator now supports.

 You can map your specific audit column names to the four often used names `created`, `created_by`, `updated` and `updated_by` by providing a mapping string to the new parameter `p_audit_column_mappings` - an example: